refactorroom/pim/documents/lession_contribute/README.md

 4. **Document Changes**: Update docs and examples
 5. **Performance Matters**: Consider the impact of changes

-By following this guide, you'll be able to contribute effectively to the CLG logging package and help improve its functionality for all users.
+By following this guide, you'll be able to contribute effectively to the pim logging package and help improve its functionality for all users.

 ### Quick Start Checklist for Contributors